 We take a look at the 10 games that defined – and redefined – the platforming genre in this past generation.

-commercial powerhouse it once was, the genre grew in many ways - both by evolving in new directions and by returning to its roots.
+It was an interesting console generation for the storied platforming genre.
+While it isn't the commercial powerhouse it once was, the genre grew in many ways - both by evolving in new directions and by returning to its roots.

 10. A Boy and His Blob (Wii - 2009)